rbaihis/microservice_architecture/README.md

       - Ex (when it does not matter ): you are collecting data for analytics or forecasting losing a few data will not matter.
       - Ex (when it matters ): accounting, banking, finance, orders, payment, database recovery logging, etc ...

+## REST only as Communication (will fuck u up):
+  - **must Know first** :
+    - a distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable.
+    - in a business if you have 90% availability you're dead availability=uptime/total_time= meanTimeToFailure/(meanTimeToRecovery+meanTimeToFailure).
+  - **why will fuck you up ?**:
+    -
 ## A bounded context is not equivalent to a microservice:
   - ## ## Review on Bounded Context:
     - A bounded context in Domain-Driven Design (DDD) is a logical boundary, while a microservice is a physical deployment unit.
 Although they often align, they are not the same.